EChesters/DataVis/06_session/lecture_notes.md

         , specification (asSpec [ data [], layer [ specFull, specFiltered ] ])
         ]
 ```

+**MY NOTE:** this code is supposed to work - means selection on one chart applies filter on another visualisation.

 {(task|}Try selecting one or more of the bars in one of the charts by dragging a rectangle to see the effect of cross filtering.
 In what circumstances might cross filtering be a useful in supporting data analysis?{|task)}